magnified-joy/magnifiedjoy.com/engagement/_posts/2013-12-29-madison-wi-wedding-photographer-lifestyle-engagement-shoot-music-lover-artists-grace-jeff-engagement-part-ii.markdown

 label: Grace + Jeff
 date: '2013-12-29 22:06:57 -0600'
 thumbnail: http://weddings.magnifiedjoy.com/wp-content/uploads/2013/12/12-15-13-Grace-Jeff-Engagement-087_WEB-480x375.jpg
+description: Grace + Jeff wanted to do a more lifestyle session for their engagement shoot.
+After a mini-snowball fight and romp in the snow around their neighborhood, they came back to their home to warm up over some hot drinks and good music.
+keywords: 'madison, fun, playful, adventurous, artists, indoor, winter, cold, lifestyle, christmas, dancing, food, drinks, alcohol, mixed drinks, record player, engagement, music, guitar, drawing, painting, '
 ---
 <p>Grace + Jeff wanted to do a more "lifestyle" session for their engagement shoot. <a href="http://bit.ly/1eODVi8">After a mini-snowball fight and romp in the snow around their neighborhood</a>, they came back to their home to warm up over some hot drinks and good music.</p>
 <p>As Jeff turned on the stovetop for hot water, Grace found her hand-made painted ceramic mugs for them to share.<br />